HishamEissa/Quiz-Master/README.txt

-This is done by me to Train
+This is a training game
-adding line
+50 Questions Quiz game